 If you have a range of data, Excel has the ability to automatically recognize a pattern and fill another column based on that pattern.
+(It’s only one of the ways to automatically fill cells.)
 Let’s go through some examples to explain how Flash Fill works.

 Recognize Part of a Full Name

 Say you have a list of full names in Column A (A2:A8) and want to list first names only in Column B.

 - Enter the first name from the full name in A2.
 Flash Fill can then recognize a pattern.

 - Now, select the entered value (cell B2) and, in the Ribbon, go to Data > Flash Fill.

 Excel gives you a list of all first names from Column A, as Flash Fill recognizes the pattern based on cell B2.
 The Flash Fill Options button appears in the right corner.

 - Click Accept suggestions to keep data or Undo Flash Fill.